yajain/RNN_Story_Generator_Char_Level/README.md

 I used CUDA/GPU for training so if you want it to train faster make sure you have access to a GPU.
 If not the code still works on a GPU.

 # Architecture
-It has 2 LSTM layers followed by fully connected layer (256 -> 83)
+It has 2 LSTM layers followed by a fully connected layer (256 -> 83) with softmax at the end.
+Used Adam Optimizer with a learning rate = 0.001 and trained for 20 epochs.
+Loss function is cross entropy loss